 Random Access to Sequential Files.
-If you use random by key record access mode with a sequential file, the record format must be fixed length.
+If you use random by key record access mode with a sequential file, the file must reside on disk and the record format must be fixed length.
 Your program specifies the RRN of a record in the file and the match criterion, and RMS-11 stores or retrieves that record.

-When you are reading a record from a file, RMS-ll will retrieve that record or return an error code if the specified record position lies beyond the end of the file.
+When you are reading a record from a file, RMS-11 will retrieve that record or return an error code if the specified record position lies beyond the end of the file.

-Note that RMS-ll does not initialize sequential files.
-Thus, if you attempt to read a record from a sequential file with fixed-length records to which records have been randomly written, you may get "garbage" data.
-That is, if you specify an RRN that is not beyond the end of the file but at which no record has been stored, RMS-ll will return whatever data happens to be at that location.
+Note that RMS-11 does not initialize sequential files.
+Thus, if you attempt to read a record from a disk sequential file with fixed-length records to which records have been randomly written, you may get "garbage" data.
+That is, if you specify an RRN that is not beyond the end of the file but at which no record has been stored, RMS-11 will return whatever data happens to be at that location.